systemd/mkosi/mkosi/resources/mkosi.md

     the build.

 `PackageManagerTrees=`, `--package-manager-tree=`
-:   This option mirrors the above `SkeletonTrees=` option and defaults to the
+:   Takes a comma separated list of colon separated path pairs.
+The first
-    same value if not configured otherwise, but installs the files to a subdirectory of the workspace directory instead of the OS tree.
+    path of each pair refers to a directory to copy into the OS tree before invoking the package manager.
+This option is similar to the `SkeletonTrees=` option, but installs the files to a subdirectory of the workspace directory instead of the OS tree.
 This subdirectory of the workspace is used to configure the package manager.
+If the `mkosi.pkgmngr/` directory is found in the local directory it is used for this purpose with the root directory as target (also see the **Files** section below).
+If not configured in any way this value will default to the same value of `SkeletonTrees=`.

     `mkosi` will look for the package manager configuration and related files in the configured package manager trees.
 Unless specified